Price graphs: Utilizing the structural information of financial time series for stock prediction: Introduction

 In this paper, we propose a novel graph-based framework for stock prediction.
 Our framework consists of two main modules.
 The first is a time series embedding module, which is used to map time series into graphs and extract structural information from the corresponding graphs.
-In this module, given raw market price data, with only six indicators (the closing price, high price, low price, opening price, amount and volume) at each time interval, the visibility graph (VG) algorithm is employed for time series transformation \citep{lacasa2008time}, in which the mapped time series graph is denoted as the price graph.
-To overcome the above fundamental questions regarding prediction (e.g., long-range dependencies and the chaotic property), struc2vec is further adopted to learn node embeddings to preserve the associations among temporal points \citep{ribeiro2017struc2vec}, and the collective influence (CI) algorithm is employed for measuring the node weights of price graphs \citep{morone2015influence}.
+In this module, given financial time series, which includes not only four kinds of stock prices (the closing price, high price, low price, opening price) but also the volume and amount of share trading at each time interval \citep{taylor2008modelling}, the visibility graph (VG) algorithm is employed for time series transformation \citep{lacasa2008time}, in which the mapped time series graph is denoted as the price graph.
+To overcome the above fundamental questions regarding prediction (e.g., long-term dependencies and the chaotic property), struc2vec is further adopted to learn node embeddings to preserve the associations among temporal points \citep{ribeiro2017struc2vec}, and the collective influence (CI) algorithm is employed for measuring the node weights of price graphs \citep{morone2015influence}.
 The second is a prediction module based on neural networks.
-Specifically, to complement the loss of temporal sequences in the structural information of stock time series, attention-based recurrent neural networks (RNNs) are employed to resolve the implicit long-range dependencies and chaotic evolution of the temporal points.
+Specifically, to complement the loss of temporal sequences in the structural information of stock time series, attention-based recurrent neural networks (RNNs) are employed to resolve the implicit long-term dependencies and chaotic evolution of the temporal points.
 Then, a self-attention layer is used to fully model the structure among stocks.
 Finally, with the obtained hidden representation of each stock, the corresponding movement direction is extracted from a final nonlinear fully connected layer.